Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Thermodynamics

-From Eq.~\ref{eq3_1} one could get the expression of $P$ as
+From Eq.~\ref{eq3_a1}, one could get the expression of $P$ as

-One could find that positive branch has no physical meaning because it can't come back to the result of Schwarzschild-AdS black hole if $\alpha \to 0$.
-Here, we introduce specific volume $v=2r_{+}$~\cite{PVcri,v2r}, equation of state is written as
+One could find that the positive branch has no physical significance because it does not converge to the result of the Schwarzschild-AdS black hole if $\alpha \to 0$.
+Here, we introduce the specific volume $v=2r_{+}$~\cite{PVcri,v2r}, the equation of state is written as

 Now we investigate criticality.
 The critical point is obtained by

 which leads to